Table of Contents

 - Chemotherapy can cause nausea and fatigue.
 It can cause infection, mouth sores, and hair loss.

-- Radiation can cause similar problems, as well as burns to the skin near the area being treated.
+- Radiation can cause similar problems.
+This includes burns to the skin near the area being treated.
 It also can cause changes in blood counts.

 - Immunotherapy side effects include fever, chills, and nausea.
 More serious side effects include hepatitis and damage to the pancreas.

 - Stem cell transplant side effects include nausea, infection, mouth and throat pain, and bleeding.
-More serious problems include stem cell rejection, where your body attacks the new cells.
+More serious problems include stem cell rejection, where your body attacks the newer cells.

 Questions to ask your doctor